 The Group, which is incorporated, domiciled and trading in the UK, provides textile rental and related services across the UK.
 Our 'Workwear' division is the leading supplier of workwear and protective wear in the UK, offering these services through the Johnsons Workwear brand.
 Our 'HORECA' division provides premium linen services for the hotel, restaurant and catering markets through the Johnsons Hotel Linen and Johnsons Hotel, Restaurant & Catering Linen brands.
+Also within HORECA, our Northern Ireland business, Lilliput, predominantly services hotels and restaurants as well as a number of healthcare customers.

-The Group currently has over 6,000 employees and in the year ending 31 December 2018 reported revenue of £321.1 million.
-A full list of subsidiaries as at the same date is set out on page 136 of our 2018 Annual Report.
+The Group currently has some 5,300 employees and in the year ending 31 December 2020 reported revenue of £229.8 million.
+A full list of subsidiaries as at the same date is set out on page 177 of our 2020 Annual Report.